How To Do Palm Muting On Guitar, And Why You’d Want To

 The master of palm muting in lead guitar is unquestionably Nuno Bettencourt.
 Take a listen to the breakdown section in Extreme's “Cupid's Dead” (the last three minutes or so of the song).
 The vast majority of the notes in this section are palm muted.
 In fact, if he's playing the fourth, fifth or sixth string, he's usually muting them.

 Is palm muting the right technique for every situation?
 No. In fact, most solos probably shouldn't be palm muted, because the goal is usually to cut through the mix and to bring the song to a different place.

-Intricate finger-picked songs (think “Stairway to Heaven”) aren’t usually muted, because it could take away from the delicate and beautiful nature of the song, and it can also be difficult from a technical standpoint.
+Intricate finger-picked songs (think “Stairway to Heaven” – and no, it's not illegal) aren't usually muted, because it could take away from the delicate and beautiful nature of the song, and it can also be difficult from a technical standpoint.

 On the flip side of the coin, if you're backing up a soloist, and you aren't palm muting or at least cutting back your volume, you probably haven't mastered the art of rhythm guitar and accompaniment yet.

 Palm muting is a technique every guitarist should at least learn how to do.
 It isn't used all the time in every musical situation, but from electric to acoustic guitar, its practical uses are fairly broad.

 If you're an aspiring professional, you should strive to learn every aspect of muting, not just palm muting.
 With enough practice, you can get it to the point where it's second nature, and you can do it without even thinking.

 P.S.
 Remember though, none of what you've learned will matter if you don't know how to get your music out there and earn from it.
 Want to learn how to do that?
 Then get our free ‘5 Steps To Profitable Youtube Music Career' ebook emailed directly to you!